ropensci/roweb3/content/blog/2023-10-01-r-universe-interviews/index.en.md

 In the R Universe we find very diverse packages.
 From teams analyzing statistical data in the Argentine state to research on the human brain in Norway.

-In this article, we summarize the interviews of the series *Meeting the stars of the R universe* In this article, we bring you five examples of organizations and teams that choose the R Universe to facilitate access and promote community sharing of data and software.
+In this blog post, we summarize the interviews of the series *Meeting the stars of the R universe* In this article, we bring you five examples of organizations and teams that choose the R-Universe to facilitate access and promote community sharing of data and software.

 - *[SINTA: R community, sharing and learning](/es/blog/2022/11/23/r-universe-stars-1-es/)*.
 In this interview we review the experience of working with R packages in the Argentine state.
 From the Ministry of Tourism and Sports they work to optimize workflows in open processes and accessible to everyone.
 They define R Universe as a "big closet where to put our toolboxes".